jrnd-io/jr/Readme.md

 ### Use JR to stream data to Apache Kafka

 A simple way of streaming to Apache Kafka is to use kcat in conjunction with JR.
 First thing to do is to create a kafka.properties file.
-The easiest way to do that is to use Confluent Cloud and copy-paste the configuration in the HOME > ENVIRONMENTS > YOUR ENVIRONMENT > YOUR CLUSTER > CLIENTS > New Client section
+The easiest way to do that is to use [Confluent Cloud]("https://confluent.cloud/") and copy-paste the configuration in the HOME > ENVIRONMENTS > YOUR ENVIRONMENT > YOUR CLUSTER > CLIENTS > New Client section.

+You can also fill the gaps in the provided ```kafka/config.properties.example```

 kcat needs K,V to be on a single line, so if your template generates multiline data you have to use the ```oneline``` option to strip all newlines.
 The alternative is obviously to create a template without newlines, but that's not very readable!